caas-team/GoKubeDownscaler/README.md

 - <span id="cronjobs">CronJobs</span>:
   - sets the cronjobs suspend property to true, halting it from running on the schedule
 - <span id="daemonsets">Daemonsets</span>:
-  - adds a label that matches none of the nodes to the nodeselector, stopping its pods from running on any node
+  - adds a label which matches none of the nodes to the nodeselector, stopping its pods from running on any node
 - <span id="deployments">Deployments</span>:
   - sets the replica count to the [downscale replicas](#downscale-replicas)
 - <span id="horizontal-pod-autoscalers">Horizontal Pod Autoscalers (HPA)</span>:
   - sets the minReplicas of the HPA to the [downscale replicas](#downscale-replicas).
-Will throw an error if the downscale replicas is > 1
+Will throw an error if the downscale replicas is smaller than 1
 - <span id="jobs">Jobs</span>:
   - sets the jobs suspend property to true, will stop execution of the job until upscaled again
 - <span id="poddisruptionbudgets">PodDisruptionBudgets</span>: